luongtsu/Swift-UITest-Cheat-Sheet/Chear-Sheet.md

 ## How to prepare for UITest
 - Check your projects if UITest target is existing.
 If not, don't worry.
-Let add it by opening XCode, choose File/New/Target, choose iOS UI Testing Bundle, Next & Finish.
+Let's add it by opening XCode, choose File/New/Target, choose iOS UI Testing Bundle, Next & Finish.
 - User @testable macro to allow UITest class access you test class
 	`@testable import My_UITest_Example`
 - Access application through XCUIApplication, you can launch(), you also can terminate() it.